chrisruffalo/cfb-wallpapers/README.md

     accent: '#ffffff'
 ```

 The `id` is unique to the school and is the short-name identifier of the school.
 The full `name` is used for printing status messages.
-The `conference` title is to
+The `url` is a helpful
-organize the schools.
-The `url` is a helpful property so that other can come and find the same information and so that it can be checked for accuracy.
-The `wiki`
+property so that other can come and find the same information and so that it can be checked for accuracy.
+The `wiki` property will be used in the web UI
-property will be used in the web UI to generate a link to the school's Wikipedia page.
+to generate a link to the school's Wikipedia page.

+The tags list is a bit special and it uses single words (no spaces) to further enable the school to be searched for.
+In this case adding the mascot allows people
+to search just based on that (or other location or identifying words) instead of the name of the school.

 The colors section is how the SVG is modified.
 Right now only a few colors (primary, secondary, alt) are supported.
 Each color scheme is listed separately with an
 `id` that determines where and how it will be named under the school's output folder.
 The color should be given in HEX notation (`#RRGGBB`) but RGB notation
 (`rgb(0-255,0-255,0-255)`) and CMYK (`cmyk(0-100,0-100,0-100,0-100)`) are supported as well.

 Examples:
 ```